morrellk/GJPForecasting/README.md

      + see file header for comments on usage, arguments to pass.

 * refugees_2015.xlsx (11/30/15: Not up to date)
-     + Excel workbok for estimation of refugees arriving in Europe by sea, 2015
+     + Excel workbook for estimation of refugees arriving in Europe by sea, 2015
      + update red-outlined cells with most recent data from http://data.unhcr.org/mediterranean/regional.php

 * "Bracket refugees.pdf"," Bracket refugees.csv" (11/30/15: Not up to date)
      + PDF and CSV files for "Bracket" sheet from refugees_2015.xlsx.
      + Do not have all features in the Excel worksheet, but wanted different format options.

-* Greece.pdf (11/30/15: Not up to daate)
+* Greece.pdf (11/30/15: Not up to date)
      + PDF file for "Greece" sheet from refugees_2015.xlsx.
      + Just has text for current version of the Excel sheet.